- What is Amazon Web Services Support (AWS Support)?

 We recommend all AWS customers use AWS Support to ensure a seamless experience leveraging AWS infrastructure services.
 We have created multiple tiers to fit your unique technical needs and budget.

 If an issue is related to your AWS account, we'll be happy to help you.
 For problems with a resource provisioned under their own accounts, your customers will need to contact us directly.
 Due to security and privacy concerns we can only discuss specific details with the account holder of the resource in question.
 You many also inquire about becoming an AWS Partner, which offers different end-customer support options.
 For more information, see AWS Partner Network.

 If the application uses resources provisioned under your AWS account, you can use AWS Support.
 First, we'll help you to determine whether the issue lies with an AWS resource or with the third-party application.
 Depending on that outcome, we'll either work to resolve your issue or let you know to contact the application developer for continued troubleshooting.

 You can add AWS Support during the sign up process for any AWS product.
 Or simply select an AWS Support Plan.

-When you pre-pay for compute needs with EC2 and RDS Reserved Instances and ElastiCache Reserved Cache Nodes and are enrolled in an AWS Support tier, the one-time fee for your prepaid resources will be included in the calculation of your AWS usage in the month you purchase them.
-For customers who sign up for Enterprise and Business-level support after purchasing reserved resources, a prorated portion of the one-time fee paid will be included in the first month of AWS Support.
-The hourly usage charges for reserved resources will be included in the calculation of your AWS usage each month.
+When you prepay for compute needs with Amazon Elastic Compute Cloud (Amazon EC2) Reserved Instances, Amazon Relational Database Service (Amazon RDS) Reserved Instances, Amazon Redshift Reserved Instances, or Amazon ElastiCache Reserved Cache Nodes and are enrolled in a paid AWS Support plan, the one-time (upfront) charges for the prepaid resources are included in the calculation of your AWS Support charges in the month you purchase the resources.
+In addition, any hourly usage charges for reserved resources are included in the calculation of your AWS Support charges each month.